Click on the vaccine name for information in different languages.

 The type of vaccine recommended depends on a person's age and risk factors.

 Who should get the pneumococcal vaccine?

-- The PCV-13 vaccine is provided free to children as part of their routine immunizations.
+- This vaccine is provided free to children as part of their routine immunizations.
 It is given as a series of three doses.
 The first dose is given at 2 months of age, the 2nd at 4 months, and the 3rd at 12 months.
 An extra dose is given at 6 months to children at high risk for pneumococcal disease.

 - Seniors 65 years and older.

 - Residents of any age living in residential care or assisted living facilities.

 - This vaccine is also provided free to people 2 years of age and older who have certain medical conditions or lifestyle factors that put them at high risk for pneumococcal disease.